Take Action: Using and Presenting Research Findings to Make Your Case

 You’ve formulated the hard questions.
 You’ve collected your data.
 What stories do your findings tell, and what do they suggest?
 This final session explores how to present findings to your library’s key stakeholders and decision-makers in a compelling way, and how to turn those findings into action that benefits your patrons.

 This webinar is the final in a three-part series bringing together research and practice from across library sectors, covering the ins and outs of creating, and implementing assessments that provide insightful, actionable data.

-Presented by Melissa Bowles-Terry, Head of Educational Initiatives, UNLV Libraries (NV); and moderated and co-presented by Lynn Silipigni Connaway, PhD, Senior Research Scientist and Director of User Research, OCLC Research
+Presented by Melissa Bowles-Terry, Head of Educational Initiatives, UNLV Libraries (NV); and moderated and co-presented by Lynn Silipigni Connaway, PhD, Director, Library Trends and User Research, OCLC Research

 Who should attend?